-The Chemical Abstracts Services Registry Number, the latest Chemical Abstracts Primary Name and the IUPAC Systematic Name are recorded.
+The Chemical Abstracts Services Registry Number and the latest Chemical Abstracts Primary Name are recorded.
 Other synonyms and trade names are given, but the list is not necessarily comprehensive.
 Some of the trade names may be those of mixtures in which the agent being evaluated is only one of the ingredients.